-Insurance Prices Decline in Third Quarter; Recent Disasters Not Priced InPresident, Global Placement and Advisory Services at Marsh
+Insurance Prices Decline in Third Quarter; Recent Disasters Not Priced InPresident, Global Placement and Advisory at Marsh

 The third quarter of 2017 marked four-and-a-half years of quarterly declines in global commercial insurance prices, on average, according to the Marsh Global Insurance Market Index.
 The index is a proprietary benchmark of commercial insurance premium rate change at renewal, representing the world’s major insurance markets and comprising over 90 percent of Marsh’s premium.

 Trends in global insurance market pricing stemmed largely from an abundance of capacity and continuing competitive underwriting.
 It was the seventh straight quarter in which the pace of global rate decreases slowed (the current quarter decrease was less than the prior quarter decrease).
 It is important to note, however, that property damage and business interruption losses from the recent natural disasters in the U.S. and elsewhere had little to no impact on average rates in the third quarter as they occurred late in the reporting period.
 Early indications show evidence of coming rate increases for U.S. catastrophe-exposed property risks.

 The Marsh Global Insurance Market Index captures a rolling four-quarter view of rate movement, providing a quarter-to-quarter look at changes in the marketplace.
 The rate change captures year-over-year rate movement, measured quarterly.